marvinhuelsmann/marvinhuelsmann/README.md

 ### What I'm focusing on 👨‍💻

 Currently improving my skills and learn other cool things.<br />
-BTW, if you´re looking for a link shorter use (https://marv.link).
+BTW, if you´re looking for socialmedia booster watch (https://yourweb.monster).

 ### Find me elsewhere 🌎